charmplusplus/charm/doc/charm++/manual.rst

 Before executing a Charm++ program, you may need to check that ``LD_LIBRARY_PATH`` and ``PATH`` are set to include OpenPMIx (and OpenMPI, if needed).

-To use PMIx included with OpenMPI, you would require an OpenMPI implementation with PMIx enabled to be installed on your system.
+To use PMIx included with OpenMPI, an OpenMPI implementation with PMIx enabled is required to be installed on your system.
 As a reminder, PMIx is no longer included in OpenMPI distributions of v4.0.5 or later.
 In case OpenMPI is not available in your environment, you can build OpenMPI from scratch using the following steps: